AdrienLor/SpaceLens/README.md

 - Hierarchical view of folders and files with size information.
 - Progressive updates of folder sizes (with inline spinners while loading).
 - Clear indication when access to a folder is denied.
-- Display limit (25 items by default) with "Load more" option.
 - Breadcrumb navigation for moving through the folder hierarchy.
 - In-memory cache to avoid unnecessary rescans.
+- Sunburst visualisation with interactive navigation

 ## Technology
 - Swift 6